Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 opening_scene: page, text, centered
 --
-undays had always been the same.
+Sundays had always been the same.

-Sophie’s mother would take her to the tall stone church at the end of the street.
+Sophie’s mother would take her to the old stone building at the end of the street.

 Sophie didn’t like going.
 Wind didn’t like it much either.

-There were candles and echoes
+There were candles and echoes, and then there were rumors that kids whispered to each other.
-and long rows of people sitting still.
-And then there were stories.
+And sometimes a friend went quiet, as if someone else held their words.

 --
 sophie_on_steps: page, portrait-oriented, image